mhd0003/au_uav_pkg_groovy/README.md

 1. Fork the "au_uav_pkg" repository by clicking the "Fork" button on the github website.
 Note:  A more detailed description of forking can be found at help.github.com/articles/fork-a-repo.

-2. Open a Terminal and clone this repository into your Home directory by running the following code:
+2. Open a Terminal and clone this repository into your Home directory and remove the old CMakeLists.txt (if there is one) by running the following code:
 ```
 git clone https://github.com/dhj0001/au_uav_pkg.git
+rm au_uav_pkg/src/CMakeLists.txt
 ```

 3. If you have setup your catkin workspace, there should be a CMakeLists.txt file in your catkin_ws/src folder.
 Move this file into the au_uav_pkg/src folder.
 You can do this through the Terminal by typing: